TheWITProject/workshop_flask_sqlalchemy/README.md

 ### 🖥 Let's write a route that handles completing a task: `PUT /tasks/{id}/complete`
 In `app/api.py`, write a simple route to set a task to completed.
+When you are done, test your route by sending a `PUT` request to `localhost:5000/tasks/2/complete` in Postman.
 <br>
 <details><summary>Click here for the solution.</summary>
 <hr>